 About me

-I am a postdoctoral researcher at the Research Center for Statistics of the University of Geneva under the supervision of Prof. Dr. Sebastian Engelke.
+I am a quantitative researcher at White Oak Asset Management.
+Prior to that I was a postdoctoral researcher at the Research Center for Statistics of the University of Geneva under the supervision of Prof. Dr. Sebastian Engelke.
 I obtained my Doctorate from the Techical University of Munich under the supervision of Prof. Dr. Matthias Scherer.
 My current research interests include:

 - Statistical model comparison